(Last updated 14th March 2022)

 It is not possible to opt-out of this as Sentry is an essential tool that we require in order to provide a functioning Clue app to you.

-Clue uses an in-app performance and analysis service by Adjust, a Berlin-based company that helps us understand where our users are coming from, and how they are interacting with our app, so that we can optimize our ad campaigns.
+Clue uses an in-app performance and analysis service by Adjust, a Berlin-based company that helps us understand where our users are coming from, which age group they are from and how they are interacting with our app, so that we can optimize our ad campaigns.
 Adjust uses your advertising identifier (Apple IDFA on iOS and your Google Play Services ID on Android), and your IP- and MAC addresses modified in such a way that it is not possible to identify you or your mobile device individually to provide these insights to us.
+Through Adjust we share standard app events like installation of the Clue app or subscription to Clue Plus services with certain advertisement networks like Snapchat.
+We do this in order to avoid showing you Clue ads if you’ve already downloaded or subscribed to Clue.
+To be clear, Adjust does not have access to any of the personal health information you track in the app.

 By using our service, you explicitly consent to the use and processing of your data collected by Adjust as described above.
 But you can opt out at any time.
-You can prevent your participation in Adjust's analysis by adjusting your privacy preferences within the Clue app to exclude "statistics, analysis and improvement of our app".
+You can prevent your participation in Adjust’s analysis by adjusting your privacy preferences within the Clue app to exclude for advertising purposes such as tracking or retargeting.
 From the Clue app, tap on More Menu > Settings > Data Privacy to adjust your preferences.

 Read more about the Standard Contractual Clauses here.
 Please refer to section 6.1 for further information.